-Wooohooo we are crawling towards the final line, Christmas is almost here.
-That time of year where we get to enjoy wall-to-wall family time and long winters walks, mulled wine and copious amounts of food.
+We’re crawling towards the final line, Christmas is almost here.
+Its that time of year where we get to enjoy wall-to-wall family time and long winters walks, mulled wine and copious amounts of food.
 Thus I wanted to share one of my favourites, Camembert and how to cook it with tiger bread.
 Which is perfect for family gatherings or lazy lunches.

-But also something light, you get to the stage where you crave lighter meals in favour of big heavy 3 course dinners.
-And today I want to share a simple but delicious lunch idea.
 We are huge fans of entertaining friends and family.
 Also Mezze lunches and tapas are a popular meal in the Christie household.
-There is something so sociable about tearing off huge chunks of bread and dipping it in it a steaming hot bowl of soup and oil with balsamic vinegar.
+There’s something so sociable about tearing off huge chunks of bread and dipping it in it a steaming hot bowl of soup and oil with balsamic vinegar.
 However its also a great starter for dinner parties or the ultimate comfort food.

-So when Cully and Sully asked my how I made my soup special, there was only one option.
-A long lazy tear and share mezze over a bowl of delicious creamy pea and mint soup, which has to be my favourite soup EVER!
+When Cully and Sully asked my how I made my soup special, there was only one option.
+A long lazy tear and share mezze over a bowl of delicious creamy pea and mint soup.
+In essence this has to be my favourite soup EVER!
 Followed closely by the old faithful creamy tomato and basil.

-If you do not find time to eat together life passes you by, chat and laughter becomes less of an event.
-And I am hanging on to this for dear life.
+If you do not find time to eat together life passes you by.
+Therefore chat and laughter becomes less of an event.

-So today I want to share a recipe for tiger bread and baked Camembert with rosemary and garlic oil.
-I first had this at the lovely Donna’s house and omg you need to try it.
-The perfect accompaniment to a steaming bowl of soup, for sharing with family and friends and making a bowl of hot soup extra special.
+Hence I want to share a recipe for Camembert and how to cook it with tiger bread, rosemary and garlic oil.
+I first had this at the lovely Donna’s house, omg you need to try it.

 Pin For Later